dRoskar/depth-perception/README.md

  ## TO-DO
  - allow dynamic canvas sizes - size determined by frontmost image (goodbye frames)
  - make a user submission interface
+ - allow canvas size setting (at submission).
+User can choose default, auto or custom size.
+ - allow image aligning (at submission).
+User can select a layer and drag an image around.
+Offset is saved to DB.